 The first champion that most new players will encounter, Ashe combines good offense with utility.
 Her Q enhances her auto-attacks and is her main source of damage.
 Her W is mainly used for pokes and clearing minion waves.
 You also have some degree of safety with her E since you can scout the river even without wards.
 Her R is awesome if you manage to land it at long ranges, but in Bronze and Iron Division it will most likely be used to chase down escaping targets or to provide a burst of damage.

-What to do – Activate your Q before starting to trade and harass with W. Save your ultimate for seting up enemies or catching up to runaway targets.
+How to play Ashe – Activate your Q before starting to trade and harass with W. Save your ultimate for setting up enemies or catching up to runaway targets.

 Sivir is a good example of a lane bully.
 With her Q and W, she can force enemies to stay away from the minion wave or risk taking damage.
 Her E gives her a degree of safety when trading damage.
 Even her ultimate is designed to help her deal more auto-attack damage while also giving the team a chance to press the offense.
 Despite being a lane bully, her stats scale good enough that she’s still quite the contender when you reach the late game.